DrLex0/quake-frogbots/waypoint/README.md

 ## TODO
 - Add embedded waypoint instructions when scripts are ready
-- Add some screenshots

 ## About

 The Quake Frogbot needs _waypoints_ to be able to run around in a map.
 The waypoints need to be generated for each map, currently this is a manual process (it should in theory be possible to automatically generate sensible waypoints from map geometry, but manual tweaking will always provide the best results).

 The waypoint tool runs inside plain Quake game engines (not QuakeWorld) and allows to create and edit waypoints.
-It is based on the one that _Mick K_ provided in his [waypoint guide](https://mickkn.mooo.com/quakeworld/frogbot/).
+It is based on the one that _Mick K_ provided in his [waypoint guide](https://mickkn.mooo.com/quakeworld/frogbot/) (which may or may not be available anymore).
 It is built from the same source code as the Frogbot, but then with UI code added and some unneeded bits removed.
 The original UI source code is long lost or at least not easily found, hence it was reconstructed by DrLex through decompiling, and then enhanced for greater usability.

 Once waypoints have been created, there are 2 ways to allow Frogbots to use them: